-Trump’s lawyers focused on two key points as they made the case for acquittal of their client.
+Trump’s lawyers focused on two key points as they made the case for the acquittal of their client.
 The first was House Managers’ selective editing and presentation of audio-visual evidence, and the second was to establish a bona fide legal framework surrounding First Amendment rights of persons who hold office, and whether Trump is guilty of inciting the Jan.
 6 riots as charged in the Article of Impeachment.

-Michael van der Veen made his first appearance during the trial, and was perhaps his team’s strongest oral arguer during both the presentation phase and the question and answer period.
-Van der Veen opened showing a montage of Democrat House members, including Lead Impeachment Manager Rep. Jamie Raskin (D-MD), objecting to Trump’s Electoral College votes in 2017.
-Democrats were shown being gavelled down by then President of the Senate, Vice President Joe Biden, because no objections were presented that were also signed by a member of the Senate.
+Michael van der Veen made his first appearance during the trial and was perhaps his team’s strongest oral arguer during both the presentation phase and the question and answer period.
+Van der Veen opened by showing a montage of Democrat House members, including Lead Impeachment Manager Rep. Jamie Raskin (D-MD), objecting to Trump’s Electoral College votes in 2017.
+Democrats were shown being gavelled down by then President of the Senate, Vice President Joe Biden because no objections were presented that were also signed by a member of the Senate.

 The driving force of impeachment

-He reminded Senators that Democrats spread unfounded conspiracy theories in 2016 about Trump being a Russian spy, a traitor, and an imposter, and that the election was hijacked by foreign countries.
+He reminded Senators that Democrats spread unfounded conspiracy theories in 2016 about Trump being a Russian spy, a traitor, and an imposter and that the election was hijacked by foreign countries.
 Van der Veen also noted that one of the first people arrested on Jan.
 6 was “the leader of Antifa” and that Democrats and D.C.
 Mayor Muriel Bowser rejected federal aid when Trump offered it during the summer when the anarcho-Communist group rioted alongside Marxist-funded Black Lives Matter.

 Van der Veen called the impeachment, “Constitutional cancel culture” and said the unprecedented second impeachment of the same President in the same term was “not about Democrats opposing political violence.
 It is about Democrats trying to disqualify their political opposition.”
 He warned, “History will record this shameful effort as a deliberate attempt by the Democrat Party to smear, censor and cancel not just President Trump, but the 75 million Americans who voted for him.”